WesternU launching Center for Innovation

 Surviving & Thriving: AIDS, Politics and Culture

-The Harriet K. & Philip Pumerantz Library is hosting the National Medical Library traveling exhibit “Surviving & Thriving: AIDS, Politics, and Culture” through October 7, 2017.
+The Harriet K. & Philip Pumerantz Library is hosting the National Medical Library traveling exhibit “Surviving & Thriving: AIDS, Politics, and Culture” from Aug.
+28, 2017 to Oct.
+7, 2017.
 This exhibit explores the response to the AIDS epidemic since its 1981 appearance in the United States.
-For further information call Mary Helen Ellis at ext.
+The Opening Reception will be held from 4 to 6 p.m.
+Wednesday, Aug.
+30, 2017.
+The speakers will be Dr. Vishwanath Venketaraman, COMP; Dr. James Scott, College of Pharmacy; and the Reverend Tom Hostetler, Chaplain Hillcrest.
+For further information call Mary Helen Ellis at Ext.
 5321.

 The NAMES project AIDS Memorial Quilt was conceived as a celebration of the lives of people lost to AIDS.
 The Harriet K. & Philip Pumerantz Library and Lorraine Halverson of the College of Allied Health Professions are providing the opportunity for you to create a block for a loved one to be displayed in the library and then added to the Quilt project after the National Library of Medicine exhibit leaves our library.